katjam/tech-exeter-try-elm/PITCHME.md

 @ulend

 Note:
+- I lied a liitle - it looks like this.
-- Show the code looking like js then - Show how elm-format snaps into shape... so if it takes your muscle memory a while to retrain - don't worry.
-Like prettier but without the arguments over spaces, tabs and semicolons.
+- But elm-fromat does that for you... so if it takes your muscle memory a while to retrain - don't worry.
+- Like prettier but without the arguments over spaces, tabs and semicolons.
 - Elm primarily designed for making UIs so not surprising that there is good support for what we traditionally think of as html elements - in elm they are nodes.